Breaking Down a Slip ad Fall Accident

 - Slip-and-fall– These accidents occur when a slippery liquid, wetness, or object causes the fall.
 For example, slipping on a puddle of soda not cleaned up in a convenience store; a walkway that hasn’t been de-iced; or beads left on the floor in a craft store.

-- Trip-and-fall– Like the name implies, these accidents occur when a person trips over an object in their path or over an uneven surface.
+- Trip-and-fall– As the name implies, these accidents occur when a person trips over an object in their path or over an uneven surface.
 This usually occurs when something is left in the pathway, like a case of orange juice in a grocery store.
 Also, uneven surfaces like a raised crack in a sidewalk or an abnormally high doorjamb may cause the fall.

 - Step-and-fall– This is the most rarely used term in fall injury, but it is different from the others.
 This accident occurs when the fall is caused by a hole or a low spot in the path.
 Also, a missing step on a staircase may be the culprit.
 For example, someone fails to fill in a pothole on the walkway in front of their business or the bottom step of a staircase is missing in an apartment building.

 These different types even cause different injuries, though any injury can be caused by any fall under the right circumstances.
-Because of the nature of slipping, often someone’s feet with go out from under them, causing their body to go backwards.
+Because of the nature of slipping, often someone’s feet with go out from under them, causing their body to go backward.
 Slipping victims may land on their back, head, or hip.
 Because of this, injuries to the spine are common in slip-and-falls.
 Trip and step-and-falls often cause a person’s momentum to push them forward.
 This usually results in a different range of injuries.
 As people fall forward, they often put out their arms to stop themselves.
 This can cause severe breaking of the hand, wrist, arm, or shoulder.
 The forward momentum may also result in a head injury, face injury, or damage to the knees, elbows, or pelvis.

 By their very nature, accidents like slip-and-falls are unexpected events.
 And although you cannot plan for such an occurrence ahead of time, there are some things you can do after the fact to ensure that you are in the best possible position for compensation.
 Even if you don’t feel injured or do not notice any major complications right away, it is often the case that days or, even weeks, later people begin to have problems that arise slowly.
 In order to protect yourself, document the accident.

 - Take Pictures– If possible after the fall, take pictures to document the circumstances.
 Most people have a smartphone these days (or at least a phone with a camera built-in), so taking pictures of the conditions is easier than ever.
 Be sure to document the surrounding area where the fall took place; as well as, any spills, objects, or items that might have contributed to the fall.
-If you are too injured and not immediately able, have someone you know take them as soon as possible.
+If you are too injured and not immediately able, have someone you know to take them as soon as possible.

-- Get a Copy– At most large stores and business an accident report is often required as part of the their accident policy.
+- Get a Copy– At most large stores and businesses, an accident report is often required as part of their accident policy.
 If one is filled out, make sure you obtain a copy of it.
 It is your right to gain the information they have gathered about your incident.
 You are not required to sign anything or go through a lengthy account of the events.
 In fact, you should not do so.
 Answer basic questions about the event and move on with getting help and collecting evidence.

 - Seek Medical Attention– After being injured, it is important that you visit a hospital or doctor as soon as possible.
 The more time that passes between the incident and examination by a medical professional, the more difficult it will be to prove that any injuries occurred as a direct result of the fall.
 If possible, make note of what symptoms you are aware of and any complaints of injuries you may have.
 Do not wait to see if injuries will heal by themselves.
 Some injuries take time to show up, but being examined right away can help discover unseen problems, as well as, prevent worsening or unforeseen complications.

 - Contact an Attorney– Personal injury cases can be complicated and tricky.
-Insurance companies are for-profit business who want to spend less and make more.
+Insurance companies are for-profit businesses that want to spend less and make more.
 Hiring a competent personal injury attorney is empirical to making sure you get the compensation you deserve.
 Once hired, an experienced attorney will help gather evidence through investigators, begin compiling your case, and evaluating all the components.
 Be sure to give them all the information you have so diligently gathered, like photos, witnesses’ information, statements, notes, and medical bills.

 In a Florida slip-and-fall case, the injured party and their attorney need to prove three things to the court: